2 Fully Fenced Private Parcels Setup for Horses - Tenino, WA - NW Horse Source

 1st time offered on the market, this is a fantastic opportunity to own 2 fully fenced private parcels setup for horses with 3 stall barn, a birthing stall and covered areas for tractor and trailer.
 Approx. 7 acres land borders Silver Creek at one end, Chehalis Walking Trail on other and is close to miles of riding trails.
 This 1877 sq ft 2 bedroom/2.5 bath home is excellent condition and has never been smoked in.
 Kitchen is a dream with loads of cabinets and counter space.
-Upstairs room has multiple uses – 3rd bedroom has been it’s most common use.
+Upstairs room has multiple uses – most commonly used as a 3rd bedroom.
 1 year home warranty included with sale.
 12715 Silver Creek Dr SE Tenino, WA 98589.
 MLS# 1289081.

 Showings by appointment only.